-Fugitive Dust: The proposed cultivation operation may generate fugitive dust emissions through ground-disturbing activities, uncovered soil or compost piles, and vehicle or truck trips on unpaved roads.
+Fugitive Dust: The proposed cultivation operation may generate fugitive dust emissions through ground-disturbing activities, uncovered compost piles, and vehicle or truck trips on unpaved roads.
 Fugitive dust will be controlled by wetting soils with a mobile water tank and hose, or by delaying ground disturbing activities until site conditions are not windy, and by eliminating soil stockpiles.
 Fugitive dust may also be generated temporarily during the construction period.
+Fugitive dust will be greatly reduced and almost nonexistent once the roadway has been constructed.

 Odors: Cannabis cultivation can generate objectionable odors, particularly when the plants are mature/flowering.
-Additionally, the ventilation system of the Processing Facility, in which the processing of raw cannabis plant material from the proposed cultivation area occurs, are equipped with carbon filters/air scrubbers to mitigate odors emanating from the building.
+The ventilation system of the Processing Facility, in which the processing of raw cannabis plant material from the proposed cultivation area occurs, are equipped with carbon filters/air scrubbers to mitigate odors emanating from the building.
+The greenhouses will also be equipped with filters to further mitigate any odors during peak grow times.